-7.3.3 Machinery and Equipment Operation
+7.3.2 Equipment Operation

-Heating, Ventilation and Air-conditioning (HVAC) systems are to be running during the noise measurements.
+All machinery essential for vessel operation shall operate under normal conditions throughout the measurement period.
+Heating, Ventilation, and Air Conditioning (HVAC) systems are to be running as for normal seagoing conditions during the noise measurements.

-For the galley/scullery, all equipment that runs for twenty (20) minutes or more should be running during the noise measurement.
-Equipment that is used only intermittently need not be running during the noise measurements.
+For the galley/scullery, all equipment that runs for twenty (20) minutes or more (e.g., ventilation hoods) should be running during the noise measurements.
+Equipment that is used only intermittently (e.g., blender/mixer/meat cutter) need not be running during the noise measurements.
 Note the equipment that is running in the Noise Test Report.